dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

   study norms, formalizing them into data-driven definitions helps, but also is not necessarily capable of capturing the ephemeral or sporadic structures that people may use to reason about them.
-- disnormalization pares with a state of perceived auncertainty regarding the state of norms, though perhaps unconcious
+- disnormalization pares with a state of perceived uncertainty regarding the state of norms, though perhaps unconcious
 - normalization as a social process is similar to normalization of database schema in that the social process results in the